First month 25% off for new traders — code

 How to run it

-First, SSH into the VPS you want to test.
-Always test from the VPS itself, never your home machine, because home internet adds 50 to 300 ms that has nothing to do with the VPS.
+SSH into the VPS you want to test.
+Always run this from the VPS itself, never from your home machine, because a home connection adds latency that has nothing to do with the server.

 pip install websocket-client

-If you come back in a later SSH session, activate the environment again first with source ~/pm-latency/bin/activate.
+That is the whole setup.
+If you come back in a later SSH session, activate the environment again before running:

 On Windows Server, pip install websocket-client works as-is from PowerShell, since the standard Python installer is not externally managed.

-And if you do not want to install anything at all, run the script with --no-ws.
-You lose the WebSocket feed measurement but every REST test still runs.
+If you would rather install nothing at all, run with --no-ws.
+You lose the WebSocket feed measurement, but every REST test still runs.

 Useful flags:

-• --quick: a roughly 20-second sanity run while you are setting up.
+• --quick for a roughly 20-second sanity run while you are setting up

-• --csv FILE / --json-out FILE: save raw samples and the summary for later comparison.
+• --csv run.csv --json-out run.json to save raw samples and the summary for later comparison

-• INFURA_KEY=xxxx python3 pm_latency_v3.py: use a paid Infura endpoint for the Polygon RPC instead of the flaky public one.
+• INFURA_KEY=xxxx python3 latency.py to use a paid Polygon endpoint instead of the public one

-For a fair provider comparison, run the same command on each VPS at the same time of day, within a few minutes of each other, so market activity is held constant.
+For a fair comparison, run the same command on each box at the same time, within a few minutes of each other, so market activity is held constant.

 How to read the output